-Each spring, we ask nearly 13,000 doctors in DC, Maryland, and Virginia to tell us which colleague they would recommend in a variety of specialties.
+Each spring, we ask nearly 13,000 doctors in DC, Maryland, & Virginia to tell us which colleague they would recommend in a variety of specialties.
 To ensure the data’s accuracy, each physician was sent an online survey and obliged to log in with a current medical-license number registered in either the District, Maryland, or Virginia.
 Doctors could submit just one ballot each and could not vote for themselves.
 The top vote-getters in each of 39 categories were designated Top Doctors.

 In this online list, winning physicians are identified with a “Best Doctors” logo.
 Our digital listings of physicians’ contact information also includes sponsors, but only top doctors designees carry the award logo.

 I don’t see my doctor’s name here!
 Should I switch?